Yangtze Patrol

 The Yangtze Patrol, also known as the Yangtze River Patrol Force, Yangtze River Patrol, YangPat, and ComYangPat, was a prolonged naval operation initiated after the Battle of Muddy Flat, from 1854 to 1949 to protect American interests in the Yangtze River's treaty ports.
 The Yangtze Patrol also patrolled the coastal waters of China where they protected U.S. citizens, their property, and Christian missionaries.

-The Yangtze River is the longest river in China, and it plays an important commercial role, with ocean-bound vessels proceeding as far upstream as the city of Wuhan.
+The Yangtze River is the longest in China, and it plays an important commercial role, with ocean-bound vessels proceeding as far upstream as the city of Wuhan.
 This squadron-sized unit cruised the waters of the Yangtze from Shanghai on the Pacific Ocean into the far interior of China at Chongqing.

 Initially, the Yangtze Patrol was formed from ships of the United States Navy and assigned to the East India Squadron.
 In 1868, patrol duties were carried out by the Asiatic Squadron of the United States Navy.
 Under the unequal treaties, the United States, Japan, and various European powers, especially the United Kingdom, which had been on the Yangtze since 1897, were allowed to cruise China's rivers.

 In 1902, the United States Asiatic Fleet took control of the operations of the Yangtze Patrol.

-In 1922, Yangtze Patrol was established as a formal component of the United States Navy in China.
+In 1922, the Yangtze Patrol was established as a formal component of the United States Navy in China.

 In 1942, when the United States entered World War II, the Yangtze Patrol effectively ceased operations in China because of the limited resources of the United States Navy, which needed the patrol crews and their ships elsewhere in fighting with Japanese forces throughout the Pacific.

 Following the end of World War II, the Yangtze Patrol resumed its duties in 1945, but on a more limited basis with fewer ships during the Chinese Civil War.
 When the Chinese Communist forces eventually occupied the Yangtze River valley in 1949, the United States Navy permanently ceased operations and disbanded the Yangtze Patrol.